ddubny/ddubny.github.io/_pages/about.md

 permalink: /about/
 ---

-🖐️ Hello!
+<center> 🖐️ Hello!
 Welcom to my Page!
 Thank you for your visit !
-This page will help you understand me, and hopefully fascinate you.🤗
+This page will help you understand me, and hopefully fascinate you.🤗</center>
 {: .notice--yellow}

 <br>